Skip to main content

 Scenario-driven walkthroughs for employment notice periods, court filings, conveyancing deadlines, securities disclosures, and construction payment responses.
 For the underlying rule guidance, see the Hong Kong guide.
 For deeper dives and edge cases, browse Articles.

-Employment Ordinance Notice Period
+Configurable Employment Ordinance example

 Scenario